 David Roth, Baritone is a graduate of the performance programme at the University of Toronto under the tutelage of Patricia Kern.
 He has appeared recently in concert with notable organisations such as Tafelmusik, The Toronto Consort, La Chapelle de Québec, I Furiosi, and The Aldeburgh Connection.
 He has sung in the choruses of the COC and Opera Atalier, and recently appeared as Figaro and Don Alfonso in Weimar, Germany, with Lyric Opera Studio Weimar and Theater Rudolstadt respectively.
 In his spare time David enjoys whiskey and cycling, though seldom together, along with an awkwardly heated discussion about homeopathic remedies.

-Sean Nix has over 15 years of professional choral experience in Southern Ontario, as well as in New York State and Northern England.
-He occasionally sings with the Choir of St. James Cathedral and The Oratory of St. Philip Neri.
-Aside from music, Sean is a Professor and Program Coordinator in Civil Engineering Technology – Transportation at Mohawk College, and serves as Sessional Faculty in the Bachelor of Technology degree completion program at McMaster University, both in Hamilton.
-He is a Registered Professional Planner in Ontario.
+Sean Nix has over 16 years of professional choral experience, having performed across Canada and the United States as well as in Northern England and South Africa.
+He is also a member of the Toronto Oratory Choir.
+Aside from music, Sean is a Professor of Civil Engineering Technology at Seneca College of Applied Arts and Technology, and serves as Sessional Faculty in the Bachelor of Technology degree completion program at McMaster University.
+He is a Registered Professional Planner (RPP) in Ontario.
 Those closest to him refer to him as 'The Traffic Whisperer' due to his unsettling knowledge of traffic signals and disturbing familiarity with slip-roads and underpasses.
 His chief joys are tormenting his students for their poor email etiquette, and renaissance polyphony in lower keys.